Clive Bull 1am - 4am

-England will emerge from the second lockdown on 2 December, and many were concerned they would have to separate from their family this festive season.
+England has now emerged from the second lockdown, and many were concerned they would have to separate from their family this festive season.

 But it has now been revealed the government will relax rules from 23rd to 27th December, allowing us to form "Christmas bubbles" of up to three households.